Using With flake.parts

 can be used without the devenv

-as well as the devenv configuration that you'd usually find in devenv.nix
+configuration that you would usually find in devenv.nix

 . flake.lock